-- Brown herringbone tweed 3-roll-2-button shooting jacket with notch lapels, welted breast pocket, flapped hip pockets with a flapped ticket pocket on right side, 2-button cuffs, long sueded elbow patches, and short double vents
+- Brown herringbone tweed 3/2-roll sport jacket with notch lapels, welted breast pocket, flapped hip pockets and ticket pocket, 2-button cuffs, long sueded elbow patches, and short double vents

-- French navy blue medium-weight cashmere turtleneck/rollneck sweater with ribbed turtleneck, cuffs, and waistband
+- Rich navy blue medium-weight cashmere turtleneck sweater with ribbed turtleneck, cuffs, and hem

-- Charcoal gray flannel flat front straight-cut trousers with belt loops, slanted side pockets, and plain-hemmed bottoms
+- Charcoal gray flannel flat front straight-cut trousers with belt loops, slanted side pockets, jetted back pockets, and plain-hemmed bottoms

-- Black leather belt with steel squared single-claw buckle
+- Black leather belt with steel squared single-prong buckle

-- Hutton’s “Original Playboy” saddle brown suede 2-eyelet desert boots
+- Hutton’s “Original Playboy” saddle brown suede 2-eyelet crepe-soled boots

 - Black ribbed wool dress socks

-- Khaki waterproof cotton single-breasted knee-length raincoat with shirt-style collar, 5 front buttons, slanted hand pockets, 1-button pointed half-tab cuffs, and long single vent
+- Khaki waterproof cotton gabardine single-breasted knee-length Aquascutum raincoat with Prussian collar, 5-button fly, slanted hand pockets, single-button pointed half-tab cuffs, and long single vent

-- Benrus Series #3061 polished steel wristwatch with black dial on black leather strap
+- Benrus Series #3061 polished steel field watch with black dial on black leather strap

 - Gold-plated medallion of St. Christopher on a thin gold rope-weave necklace chain

-- Safariland Model 19 brown leather RHD shoulder holster with cream chamois straps, for snubnose Colt Diamondback
+- Brown leather RHD shoulder holster with cream chamois straps (for snubnose Colt Diamondback)

 Do Yourself a Favor and…